jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 root@chef-book:~/core/cookbooks/base/files/default# cp /etc/ssh/ssh_config ./
 ```

-As you can see, `cookbook_file` is the stanza that tells chef to put this
+As you can see, `cookbook_file` is the stanza that tells Chef to put *this
-file in this location with these settings and this is the source.
+file* in *this location* with *these settings* and *this is the source*.
 You should
-have noticed that you created a `files/default` directory, that's the first
+have noticed that you created a `files/default` directory.
+That is the first
-location that `cookbook_file` looks.
+location that `cookbook_file` checks.
 You can create different directories in
 `files/` like `ubuntu` or `ubuntu12.04` or `redhat` so you can have a different
 format for different platforms.
 Now I should mention that `files` is just for
 _static_ files, not templatized files.
-We'll get there in a bit.
+We'll get to those in a bit.

-Go ahead and run your `./converge` again, you should see something like this:
+Go ahead and run your `./converge` again; you should see something like this:

 ```bash
 root@chef-book:~/core# ./converge.sh